 Contemporary Practices in Early Intervention for Children Birth through Five consists of a series of training modules and provider resources designed to enhance the knowledge and skills of early intervention and early childhood service providers from the education, health care, therapeutic, and social service fields.
-You will create a free registration in order to complete the modules.
+A free registration is required in order to complete the modules.

 DC Maternal Infant and Early Childhood Home Visiting Program (MIECHV) Learning Modules

 This series of learning modules is designed to promote the home visitor's knowledge of the foundations of early learning, warning signs of developmental delays, meeting the needs of families, and understanding the emerging profession of home visiting.
 The modules have been listed in a sequence that is beneficial for the learner but can be viewed in any order.

 Healthy Brain Development: The Importance of the First Three Years This module presents the scientific basis for providing early services and supports to young children and their families.
 Emphasis is on the application of this evidence to home visiting.

 Typical Child Development from Birth to Age 5 This module presents information on typical child development in 5 domains of development: Adaptive, Cognition, Communication, Motor, and Social-Emotional through age 5 and the interaction of the developmental domains.

 Developmental Warning Signs Building upon typical development, this module describes specific behaviors that may indicate a child has a developmental delay or disability.

 Screening This module presents the importance of developmental screening, tools that are available, discussing findings with families, and referring to appropriate resources.

 Safety and Nutrition This module presents critical safety and health issues of concern to families with young children.
 It focuses on physical safety, nutrition, and the importance of physical activity.